Hooved Animal Welfare

 HAWC is incorporated in the State of Pennsylvania and our volunteer investigating officers have

 completed the state mandated humane officers training courses.
-We work closely with our local
+We work closely with other

-Humane Society and other local organizations on livestock complaints in the Erie County.
+local rescue organizations on livestock complaints in the Erie County.

 HAWC promotes the proper care of hooved animals through education aimed at 4-H Clubs and